sourcegraph/scip-java/docs/getting-started.md

 [Supported build tools](#supported-build-tools) for an overview of other build tools that we're planning to support in the future.

+**NOTE:** Lsif-java expects your build to have one of the following files in the directory where lsif-java index gets invoked
+- **Gradle:**
+  - settings.gradle
+  - gradlew
+  - build.gradle
+  - build.gradle.kts

+- **Maven:**
+  - settings.gradle

 ## Install `lsif-java`

 The most common way to use `lsif-java` is to run it from CI to upload LSIF indexes after merging a pull request.

 The easiest way to install `lsif-java` is to use the Docker launcher.

 ### Docker container